 Where do you go to stay fit in the Stamford area?

 I don’t have much time to work out nowadays.
-Some of my favorite, Core Pilates in Greenwich, Forme in Greenwich, SLT in Rye Brook, Ripped in Rye Brook, Soul Cycle in Greenwich and Rye Brook and Kaia Yoga in Old Greenwich.
+Since moving to Stamford, some of my favorite fitness gyms are Core Pilates in Greenwich, Forme in Greenwich, SLT in Rye Brook, Ripped in Rye Brook, Soul Cycle in Greenwich and Rye Brook and Kaia Yoga in Old Greenwich.

 What has your experience been with schools in the area?
 Public Schools?
 Private schools?
 Any Private school admissions advice?